DanConwayDev/ngit-relay/README.md

   - **event receive hook**: To create new Git repositories when [Git repository announcements](https://nips.nostr.com/34#repository-announcements) are received.
   - **note acceptance policy**: relates to existing stored events
 - **A Blossom server (using Khatru)**: For storing images, videos, and files referenced in events on the relay.
+- **Proactive Sync**: Periodically fetch data from other git/relay/blossom services to always be up-to-date public repository data

 This setup provides everything you need to store all data related to Git Via Nostr.